 The types of targeted therapies used in the treatment of colon cancer include:

-- Immunotherapy uses drug that activate your body’s own immune system to seek out and kill cancer cells.
+- Immunotherapy uses drugs that activate your body’s own immune system to seek out and kill cancer cells.
 These drugs do not directly affect the cancer cells but instead block proteins on the surface of tumor and immune cells.
-These drugs are approved only for colon cancers that have a unique mutational signature.
+These drugs are approved only for colon cancers that have a unique mutational signature (MSI-High)

 Medications may be used to either prevent or reduce side effects of treatments, or to manage certain side effects once they occur.
 These include:

 Depending on your cancer diagnosis, you may want to think about taking part in a clinical trial - part of the cancer research process to determine if new treatments are safe and effective or better than the standard treatment.

 If you have questions about the treatment options for colon cancer, call askSARAH at (844) 482-4812 to speak to a nurse at one of our locations who is specially-trained to help with your cancer questions or visit askSARAHnow.com.
 Calls are confidential and nurses are available to speak 24/7.